Well Googled is Half Done: Multimodal Forecasting of New Fashion Product Sales with Image-based Google Trends: Conclusion

 \subsection{New product sales forecasting}

-Tackling the new product sales forecasting with Machine Learning tools has very few precedent cases~\cite{ekambaram_attention_2020,singh_fashion_2019}.
+Tackling the new product sales forecasting with machine learning tools has very few precedent cases~\cite{ekambaram_attention_2020,singh_fashion_2019}.
 The intuition followed in general is that new products will sell comparably to similar, older products; consequently, these models should be able to understand similarities among new and older products.

 In~\cite{singh_fashion_2019}, a variety of boosting algorithms (XGBoost, Random Forest) and Neural Networks (MLP, LSTM) are taken into account, fed with textual attributes related to category and colors, and merchandising factors such as discounts or promotions.
 Notably, they do not make use of image features or exogenous information.
 The most related work with ours is~\cite{ekambaram_attention_2020}, where the authors use an autoregressive RNN model that takes past sales, auxiliary signals like the release date and discounts, textual embeddings of product attributes, and the product image as input.
 The model uses soft-attention to understand which of the modalities is the most important to the sales.
 The model then embeds and combines all these attended features into a feature vector which is fed to a GRU \cite{cho2014learning} decoder and used to forecast the item sales.
 In contrast to our work, ~\cite{ekambaram_attention_2020} do not make use of a "true exogenous" signal such as the Google Trends, the model is based on internal information available in the data.
 Additionally, the autoregressive nature of RNNs creates prediction curves which have a very common shape across products.
 Unfortunately the dataset and the code is proprietary and was not released.
+Recent work has explored the use of exogenous signals in fashion forecasting, with \cite{joppi2022pop} showing that it is possible to build informative popularity signals that are helpful for forecasting.
+Our works adds to the literature by using available popularity signals from the web and a Transformer-based model to predict the sales in one shot, without autoregression.